DrPaulBrewer/single-market-robot-simulator/README.md

   and if you need to do a Google or Skype Hangout for me to see it, an emailed bill for my time should be expected.
   - perhaps upgrading your computer.
 More cores, 8 GB or more ram, and an SSD are all a plus.
 Typically a full-sized desktop has more heat dissipation and can be higher performance than a laptop or mini cube.
   - optionally spending less than $100 on the paid version of this software when available at https://econ1.net --  which will be used over the web (no installation), be compatible with the free Docker usage method above, has a web-based editor, can run in the cloud, and stores the results in your Google Drive
-  - optionally renting a more power computer on the cloud.
+  - optionally renting a more powerful computer on the cloud for an hour or two (e.g., you have a power-saving "green" laptop that is ok for most things but too slow or lacks RAM for running simulations)
 * be sure you really have a short, solvable question
  - open-ended discussions are not short, solvable questions
  - constructive criticism is ok but I'll be the judge of its constructive-ness.
 Keep it civil and remember that you haven't paid anything for this software, it was not a custom project for you, and my goals may have nothing to do with your specific needs.